SnehalTikare/overlay-network-simulation-chord-can-using-akka/README.md

 The below screenshot captures the snapshot of the state of the requests.
 It captures the number of write and read requests made by each user in the CAN implementation.
 ![User_Global_State Image](images/CANRequestState.png)

-* Both the algorithms were simulated based on certain pre-defined parameters like Number of nodes, number of read requests to be served per minute.
+* Both the algorithms were simulated based on certain pre-defined parameters like Number of nodes, number of read/write requests to be served per minute.
 The simulations were run for various configuration of these parameters.The above image shows state of the simulation at given instance of time.
 The Chord algorithm took approx, 2 minutes to create the network of 3 nodes and satisfy 13 requests generated during the time of simulation where as the CAN implementation took  approx 1 minute to create a network of 3 nodes and satisfy 12 requests generated during the time of simulation.
+Various such simulations were performed different parameter configuration.Below were the average statistic generated
 #### Chord Protocol
 * The average number of read requests completed per simulation - 0.30
 * The average number of write requests completed per simulation - 0.30